harcokuppens/pmwiki-cookbook-imagepopup/README.md

               or
      https://localhost:8443

+Because the `docker exec` command by default uses the user defined in `Dockerfile` or `docker-compose.yml` the following command will open a bash shell with the `root`
+user:

+    docker exec -it pmwiki-pmwiki-1 bash

+However, as explained above, the apache server and php code engine will operate using the `www-data` user.
+Hence, when editing via a bash shell one can better open the shell with the `www-data` user:

+    docker exec -it -u www-data pmwiki-pmwiki-1 bash

 ## Run by opening devcontainer with vscode

 In vscode you have `php` debugging support.
 Convenient if you want to develop a